Learn how to get rid of static cling naturally without the use of harsh chemicals. These 10 simple and effective solutions will surprise you.

 When people ask me how to get rid of static cling, I always tell them that the BEST natural way to completely eliminate static in your laundry is to hang dry everything.
 Obviously, it’s easier to dry clothes outdoors or in front of an open window, but even hanging them out in the cold seasons is beneficial.
 When hung to dry, clothes are no longer rubbing together to create static electricity.

 Whether hanging it outdoors or indoors, you have several options.
-You can build your own outdoor clothesline, use a compact outdoor model that folds up (and can be taken out of the ground) when not in use, or dry indoors using a large rack or a smaller model.
+Anyone can hang them up on a clothes hanger in your house.
+You also can build your own outdoor clothesline, use a compact outdoor model that folds up (and can be taken out of the ground) when not in use, or dry indoors using a large rack or a smaller model.

 When hang drying isn’t an option, and a dryer must be used, there are still several natural methods for how to get rid of static cling.